 Some Danish documents are:

-- Oplysningsskema (formerly selvangivelse), which is a tax return form that is issued by the Danish Tax Authority (SKAT) and then sent to the address (Danish or Polish) provided at registration and to the taxpayer’s electronic mailbox.
+- Oplysningsskema (formerly selvangivelse), which is a tax return form that is issued by the Danish Tax Authority (SKAT) and then sent to the address provided at registration and to the taxpayer’s electronic mailbox.
 The document is intended, among other things, for self-employed persons and must be completed by 1 September of the following tax year.
 On the basis of the returned form, the office will prepare årsopgørelse.

 - Årsopgørelsen, a document issued and sent on 15 March by SKAT, contains the preliminary tax decision (the amount of the refund or surcharge).
 If any part of the information in the årsopgørelse is incorrect, or the taxpayer is entitled to additional allowances, the document can be corrected electronically through TastSelv and sent back to the office as a completed annual return, by 1 May.
 For entrepreneurs, the document is prepared later, based on the completed oplysningsskema.
 The tax, in the amount calculated in finalårsopgørelsen, must be paid to the office by 1 July.
 For tax above DKK 21,798, the amount is divided into three instalments to be paid in August, September and October.